next-step/kotlin-lotto/README.md

 - [ ] 3.1. should calculate matches
 - [ ] 3.1. should calculate total prize correctly
 - [ ] 3.2. should calculate return rate correctly
+- [ ] 3.4. should return empty map if matches less than 3